Campfire Potatoes in Foil Packet

 Labeled photo of ingredients to make campfire potatoes

-Cook the Potatoes.
-Cook on the campfire, grill, or oven at 400°F for 20 to 30 minutes.
-The potatoes are done when they are fork-tender.
-If your grill is much higher than 400°F, you’ll want to check them at about 20 minutes.
+• Cook.
+Add the potato packets to the campfire, grill, or oven to cook at 400°F for 20 to 30 minutes, until the potatoes inside are fork-tender.
+If your grill runs hot, you’ll want to check them at 20 minutes.
 At 400°F or lower, they could take a bit longer.

 Small bowl of Foil Pack Potatoes and onions sprinkled with chives and paprika

-• Seal the Packet.
-Be sure to wrap the edges thoroughly and tightly to keep the moisture in so that the potatoes get nice and tender, and do not burn.
+• Seal the packet tightly.
+Be sure to wrap the edges thoroughly and tightly so that the potatoes get nice and tender without burning or leaking.

-• Don’t Burn Yourself.
-Be careful opening the foil, as the steam will be very hot and can burn you.
+• Open the packets carefully.
+Very important!
+Take care when opening the foil, as the steam will be very hot.

 Foil Packet Potato slices served as a side dish for grilled chicken

-As a kid, we used to make foil pack potatoes on the campfire while toasting some hot dogs and marshmallows to make s’mores for dessert (unless Dad made chocolate pudding pie).
-But they are a great side for so many meals.
+As a kid, we used to make foil pack potatoes on the campfire alongside hot dogs, and then toast marshmallows to make s’mores for dessert!
+There are so many ways to enjoy campfire potatoes outside of camping, too.
+Like these ideas:

 Closeup of Buttery Potatoes Cooked in a foil pack